Phosmachina/FluentKV/README.md

 ## Usage

-> This section explains basic usage with preparation of type and, first of usage and more
+> This section explains basic usage with preparation of a type and, first of usage and more
 > advanced use case.
 > You can also see the test sources for additional information.